OpenRiak/riak_kv/docs/QueryAPI.md

 - `ends_with($dob, :qbd)` could be used for the birthday check avoiding the additional pipeline function in the evaluation expression.
 - `index($fn, 0, 2, $fn)` could be used in the evaluation expression to slim the $fn to the first two characters for equality checking.
+- Also, because of the birthday check, the range start and end terms could also be tighter, and reduce the number of index terms to be processed by about 20%.

 ### Example (1) - Inexact Match of Given Name